Foundation Certificate in Cyber Security (FCCS)

-Welcome to this Foundation Course in Cyber Security.
-Cyber-Security covers a multitude of different concepts, and throughout this course we will be examining some of the most key areas.
+Cyber security covers a multitude of different concepts, and throughout this course we will be examining some of the most key areas.

-This course is at a foundation level, but will give you a solid level of awareness and understanding of cyber-security as a whole.
-We will look at obvious cyber-security concepts such as protecting computers and networks, as well as touching on subjects that you might think are unrelated, such as physical and personnel security.
-We will also look at some fundamental computing concepts such as computer components and how computers can be joined together in networks.
+This learning path is at a foundation level but we'll give you a solid level of awareness and understanding of cyber security as a whole.
+We will look at obvious cyber security concepts, such as protecting computers and networks, as well as touching on subjects that you might think are unrelated, such as physical and personnel security.
+We will also look at some fundamental computing concepts, such as computer components, and how computers can be joined together in networks.

-This course is structured into 4 Learning Paths.
+This learning path is structured into four modules.

-The first learning path focuses on computing and networking fundamentals.
-It will help you to move into the rest of the learning paths with confidence, as you will understand the fundamental ways that computing and networking works.
+The first module focuses on computing and networking fundamentals.
+It will help you to move into the rest of the learning paths with confidence as you will understand the fundamental ways that computing and networking works.

-The second learning path is about cyber security fundamentals.
-Once you have completed it, you will have a much better idea of how cyber security can be exploited and the things you can do to protect your organisation.
+The second module is about cyber security fundamentals.
+Once you've completed it, you will have a much better idea of how cyber security can be exploited and the things you can do to protect your organization.

-The third learning path focuses on governance and risk.
+The third module focuses on governance and risk.
 A lot of cyber security is about being able to identify risks and mitigating these with strong governance.

-The fourth learning path focuses on security in general.
-In this final learning path, you will learn about the various security concerns that you need to take into account to properly protect your organisation.
+The fourth module focuses on security in general.
+In this module you will learn about the various security concerns that you need to take into account to properly protect your organization.

-Each learning path delivers the essential knowledge you’ll need through video lectures and reference guides.
-These are supported where appropriate by other resources, links to further information and quizzes.
+Each module delivers the essential knowledge you will need through video lectures and reference guides.
+These are supported where appropriate by other resources, links to further information, and quizzes.